+MATH 070 Basic Algebra (No Credit)

-MATH 070Basic Algebra(No Credit)See Math Flowchart, page 147.
-Provides the basic mathematical skills necessary to enter MATH 099.Topics include operations of whole numbers and signed numbers, fractions and decimals, as well as ratio, proportions, and percents.
+See Math Flowchart, page 136-137.
+Provides the basic mathematical skills necessary to enter MATH 099.
+Topics include operations of whole numbers and signed numbers, fractions and decimals, as well as ratio, proportions, and percents.
 Introduces equations, geometric applications, the laws of exponents, operations with polynomials, and basic factoring.

-MATH 099 Elementary Algebra (No Credit) See Math Flowchart, page 147.
-Topics include the algebra of whole numbers, integers, and rational numbers; binary operations involving polynomials; introduction of the laws of exponents; equation-solving techniques for first-degree equations; solving simultaneous linear equations by graphing, substitution and addition methods; word problems.
+MATH 099 Elementary Algebra (No Credit) See Math Flowchart, page 136-137.
+Topics include the algebra of whole numbers, integers, and rational numbers; binary operations involving polynomials; introduction of the laws of exponents; equationsolving techniques for first-degree equations; solving simultaneous linear equations by graphing, substitution and addition methods; word problems.
 No previous knowledge of algebra is assumed.

+MATH 102 Intermediate Algebra

-MATH 102Intermediate Algebra(3)Prerequisite:MATH 099 or pass placement test for MATH099.Assumes knowledge of elementary algebra.
-Reviewsbasic algebraic concepts, then progresses to rationalexponents; solution of linear, rational, quadratic andradical equations; introduction of the function concept;factoring polynomials, synthetic division, and the algebraof radicals.Includes applications with word problems.
+Prerequisite: MATH 099 or pass placement test for MATH 099.
+Assumes knowledge of elementary algebra.
+Reviews basic algebraic concepts, then progresses to rational exponents; solution of linear, rational, quadratic and radical equations; introduction of the function concept; factoring polynomials, synthetic division, and the algebra of radicals.
+Includes applications with word problems.
+(M)

-MATH 104College Algebra and Trigonometry equivalent.
-(See Math Flowchart, Page 146.)
+MATH 104 College Algebra and Trigonometry Prerequisite: MATH 102 or equivalent.
+(See Math Flowchart, Page 136-137.)
 A Continuation of the study of Intermediate Algebra, the fundamentals of Trigonometry.
 The concept of function is then introduced and applied to algebraic, rational, exponential and logarithmic functions.
 Applications of the right triangle are emphasized.
-A non-graphic scientific calculator is required.(3)(M)
+A non-graphic scientific calculator is required.

-MATH 106 Pre-Calculus (3) Prerequisite: MATH 104 or equivalent.
-(See Math Flowchart, Page 146.)
+MATH 106 Pre-Calculus

+Prerequisite: MATH 104 or equivalent.
+(See Math Flowchart, Page 136-137.)
 This course completes the study of algebraic and trigonometric skills necessary for the successful study of calculus.
 Trigonometric functions and identities are applied to analytic geometry.
 Applications of oblique triangle trigonometry and vectors are emphasized.
 Theory of equations including remainder, factor and De Moivre's theorem are used to study and help in graphing of equations.
 Using standard equations to graph and evaluate ellipses, hyperbola and parabolas is also emphasized.
 Series and sequences (arithmetic and geometric), as well as the binomial theorem, and mathematical induction are introduced.
 A scientific calculator is required.
 (M)